vikasgautam2003/Fake-or-Real-News-Classifier-Using-Naive-Bayes/README.md

 - Embeddings with spaCy for semantic text understanding
 - Multiple ML Models: Naive Bayes & KNN
 - Evaluation Metrics: Confusion Matrix & Classification Report
-- Scalable and easily extendable to more datasets and models
+- Scalable and easily extendable to more datasets and models.

 Tech Stack